inikishev/rstmat/README.md

 </details>

 ## Performance
-Generating large matrices (e.g. 4096 by 4096) might take a few seconds.
+Generating large matrices (e.g. 4096 by 4096) might take up to a few seconds depending on how complicated the tree of operations is.
 You can make penalties stronger, for example
 ```py
 A = random_matrix((4096, 4096), branch_penalty=0.7, ops_penalty=0.7, device='cuda')
 ```